w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 - ... or send an email to book an appointment

-If you need help for coding and labs, *you can ask me or the designed tutor*!
+If you need help for coding and labs, *you can ask me and the designed tutor*!

 - Remember, "I do not know how to code" is not a valid excuse!